call us at 312•226•8339 to speak with an account manager about our remote training services

 • Review bounding box curves for controlling part designs.

-• Learn to design in the light reflection with examples zebra & curvature evaluation techniques.
+• Learn to design in the light reflection with examples of zebra & curvature evaluation techniques.

 • Split lines for building surface geometry.